 The Executive Committee, which is also the Board's Finance Committee, reviews the budget and makes recommendations to the Board.
+The Board of Directors takes action on the budget, considering the member dues assessment for the year, agency staffing, and any salary adjustments and/or cost of living increases, in addition to the direct, indirect and general fund budget components of the overall budget.

-The Board of Directors takes action on the budget, considering the member dues of accrued indirect is enfolded into an indirect budget nested within the AMBAG Budget.
+The AMBAG budget is three-tiered: direct, indirect/overhead and general fund.
+The collective individual work elements within the annual Overall Work Program (OWP) comprise the direct budget component of the AMBAG Budget.
+In addition each work element shows the accrual of a percentage, approved by Caltrans for that fiscal year, of indirect for expenditures and work not directly related to distinct work elements.
+This collective amount of accrued indirect is enfolded into an indirect budget nested within the AMBAG Budget.
 In addition to the direct and indirect budget components, the AMBAG Budget also includes a General Fund budget outlining the use of member agencies' dues contributions for expenditures and activities not eligible for grant reimbursement.